protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-generated.md

     value.

-For other numeric field types (including `bool`), `int32` is replaced with the corresponding C++ type according to the
+For other numeric field types (including `bool`), `int32` is replaced with the corresponding Rust type according to the
 [scalar value types table](/programming-guides/proto3#scalar).

 ### Implicit Presence Numeric Fields (proto3) {#implicit-presence-numeric}